Updated 08/09/2020 16:00

-The Crematorium Gardens and the Remembrance Room will be open to visitors on Saturdays and Sundays from 09.00am to 4.30pm.
+The Crematorium Gardens and the Remembrance Room will be open to visitors from 09.00am to 4.30pm.
 From 8th August visitors are required to wear face coverings when in the Crematorium building.
 At the weekends the waiting rooms, toilets and chapel will be closed.
 We have had problems with people using the Crematorium grounds for leisure activities and exercise but hopefully this will not continue.

 The government guidance aims to balance the needs of the bereaved to mourn appropriately, whilst minimising the spread of COVID-19 infection.
 The guidance on funerals can be found here